Ohara (Ono)

-Known as Ono in The Tale of Genji, the rural area of Ohara is where Ukifune retires to a nunnery.
-In Heian times, Ono streched down the western side of Mount Hiei as far as the site of Shugaku-in imperial villa, northeast of Kyoto.
+Known as Ono in the classic Japanese novel, The Tale of Genji, the picturesque, rural area of Ohara lies on the western foot of Mount Hiei an hour's bus ride northeast of Kyoto.

 The valley leading up to Jakko-in.

-The area is also widely known as the location of Jakko-in, as described in the final scenes of The Tale of the Heike.
+The area is also well known as the location of such temples as Jakko-in (described in The Tale of the Heike), Sanzen-in and Shorin-in.

 Hosenin temple